Your FAQs About Self Storage Answered

 Red flags to watch out for when renting storage unit include apparent signs of deferred maintenance issues.
 Also, if you’re not required to present your driver license and proof of current address and insurance prior to storing your items, keep looking for a more secure option.

-Do I need to insure the items in my storage unit?
+Do I need storage insurance?

 Most likely, yes.
 Storage facility insurance requirements are governed by the states and cities in which they are located.
 As a result, each storage facility will have their own policies around tenant insurance requirements.
 While many storage companies accept proof of existing homeowner’s or renter’s insurance, they also offer tenant insurance (usually around $10 to $20 per month).
-Fees are automatically added on to your monthly storage bill.
+Fees are automatically added to your monthly storage bill.

 Getting tenant insurance is the best option for people who are between homes or expect to move in the near future and cancel their existing homeowner’s policy.